f32c/f32c/README.md

 different area / speed tradeoffs, and includes a branch predictor, exception handling control block, and optional direct-mapped caches.

-In synthetic integer benchmarks the core yields 1.63 DMIPS/MHz and 2.66 CoreMark/MHz.
+In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining).
 A performance-tuned f32c SoC which includes a timer and a UART occupies only 1048 6-input LUTs, while still being able to execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 (649 logic plus 48 memory) LUTs.